aimat-lab/gcnn_keras/README.md

 * `m`: Connectionlist of shape `([batch],M,2)` where `M` is the number of edges.
 The indices denote a connection of incoming i and outgoing j node as `(i,j)`.
 * `u`: Graph state information of shape `([batch],F)` where `F` denotes the feature dimension.

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layes.
 This is realized by using ragged tensors.
-A complete set of layers that work solemnly with ragged tensors is given in [ragged](kgcnn/layers/ragged).

-Many graph implementations use also a [disjoint](kgcnn/layers/disjoint) representation and [sparse](kgcnn/layers/sparse) or [padded](kgcnn/layers/padded) tensors.
+Additionally, the layers support a disjoint representation of flatten values plus graph-id tensor `[value, partition]` in place of the `RaggedTensor`.

 ### Input